-Prerequisites: PLSC 140; sophomore or above standing
+Prerequisites: PLSC 140

 PLSC 341 FIELD CROPS PRODUCTION - 3 semester hours

 A study of the distribution, adaptation, cultural practices, and selection of the principal field crops.
 Special attention will be given to the identification and habitats of cereal crops, legumes and grasses.